Victoria's Silo Art Trail: how to explore Australia’s biggest outdoor art gallery

 Painted silos featuring a girl on a swing at Sea Lake in Victoria

-Posted June 05, 2023
+Posted June 03, 2024

-Australia is home to plenty of big things: big prawns, big merinos, and big bananas.
-The location of each big thing often plays homage to the local industries or landscape.
-Given that, it makes perfect sense that Victoria, often referred to as the cultural heart of Australia, is home to the country’s biggest outdoor art gallery.
+Australia is home to lots of big things: big prawns, big merinos, and big bananas.
+The location of each big thing often pays homage to the local industries or landscape, and in the case of Victoria's Silo Art Trail – the country’s biggest outdoor art gallery – it's the people and culture of Victoria’s northwest.

 How to visit the Silo Art Trail

-From Melbourne, it's roughly a 3.5 hour drive to Rupanyup, where you can elect to stop at the RACV Goldfields Resort in Creswick on your way home.
+From Melbourne, it's roughly a 3.5 hour drive to Rupanyup, where you can elect to stop at RACV Goldfields Resort in Creswick on your way home.

 Alternatively, you can tackle the trail by flying into Mildura, hiring a vehicle, and approaching the trail from the north, beginning with Patchewollock.
 Those driving from Adelaide can start the trail from Kaniva.